El Satánico: Late career (2009–present)

 In 2009, Satánico announced that he was reducing the number of shows he worked to focus on his work at CMLL's wrestling school.
 On March 2, 2012, he wrestled El Solar to a draw in a match for the FLLM Master Championship, which meant that El Solar retained the title.
 In 2014 he lost a Lucha de Apuestas match to El Dandy as part of El Dandy' retirement tour.
 After having worked on the independent circuit from 2012 through 2014, El Satánico returned to CMLL by the end of 2014, splitting his time between CMLL and appearing on independent shows.
 For CMLL's 2019 Leyendas Mexicanas show, El Satánico defeated El Solar on CMLL's annual tribute to lucha libre legends show.

+El Satanico wrestles as of January 2024 at age 74.

 Professional wrestling trainer

 Daniel López is considered one of the best wrestling trainers currently active in Mexico, following in the footsteps of his own mentor Diablo Velasco.
 He is the head trainer for CMLL's wrestling school in Guadalajara, Jalisco, Mexico (Gimnasio del Diablo Velasco) and thus has been involved in training a lot of the wrestlers CMLL employs as well as students who have gone on to work for other promotions around the world.
 The following is a list of notable wrestlers López has trained: